CuriousLearner/Confluence/README.md

 ```

 On successful setup you will a line stating ' Starting Development Server at http://127.0.0.1:8000/ '.
 Visit http://localhost:8000 url on your web browser to see your project in action.
+You can stop the server by pressing CTRL+C

+All Ready!
+You can now access admin at http://localhost:8000/admin/